ansible/ansible/docs/docsite/rst/intro_dynamic_inventory.rst

   ``security_group_Pete_s_Fancy_Group``

 Tags
   Each instance can have a variety of key/value pairs associated with it called Tags.
 The most common tag key is 'Name', though anything is possible.
-Each key/value pair is its own group of instances, again with special characters converted to underscores, in the format ``tag_KEY_VALUE`` e.g.
+Each key/value pair is its own group of instances, again with special characters converted to underscores, in the format ``tag_KEY_VALUE``. e.g.
   ``tag_Name_Web`` can be used as is ``tag_Name_redis-master-001`` becomes ``tag_Name_redis_master_001``